 Whilst notable advances have been made in strengthening urban governance and management over the last decade – much remains to be done.
 To ensure Bangladesh’s smooth transition from ‘low-income’ to ‘middle-income’ status, the large number of urban poor cannot be overlooked.
-Against this backdrop, the Local Government Division (LGD), Ministry of Local Government, Rural Development & Cooperatives (MoLGRD&C)- with financial and technical support of United Nations Development Programme (UNDP), Government of Bangladesh and the Department for International Development (DFID) - launched a national project to reduce urban poverty called ‘Livelihoods Improvement of Urban Poor Communities Project’ (LIUPCP).
+Against this backdrop, the Local Government Division (LGD), Ministry of Local Government, Rural Development & Cooperatives (MoLGRD&C)- with financial and technical support of United Nations Development Programme (UNDP), Government of Bangladesh and the Foreign, Commonwealth & Development Office (formerly Department for International Development or DFID) - launched a national project to reduce urban poverty called ‘Livelihoods Improvement of Urban Poor Communities Project’ (LIUPCP).

 PROJECT GOAL & SDGs